artefactual/atom-docs/user-manual/administer/static-pages.rst

       :term:`static page`.
 To avoid this, simply enter a custom :term:`slug`.

 5. The "Content" section is where the main page content of your new static page should be added.
-You can add Markdown_, and/or HTML_ and inline CSS_ code to the "Content" :term:`field` to format content, add hyperlinks, or further style the page contents.
+You can add Markdown_, and/or HTML_ code to the "Content" :term:`field` to format content, add hyperlinks, or further style the page contents.
 See :ref:`below <styling-static-page>` for information on how to style :term:`static pages <static page>`.
 See also: